shivamthapar/OpenTokChattr/README.md

 OpenTokChattr
 =============
-A multi-party text chat plugin written in Javascript.
+A simple multi-party text chat plugin written in Javascript.
 This project is built upon the [Signaling Library](https://tokbox.com/opentok/tutorials/signaling/js) of the [OpenTok API](https://tokbox.com).

 Dependencies
 -------------